raihank43/raihank43/README.md

 - 🌱 I’m currently learning about JavaScript and TypeScript
 - 🔭 I’m currently interested in both Back-End and Front-End Development
 -  📫 You can reach me through raihankusuma5@gmail.com
-- 🔍 Currently looking for opportunities!
+- 🔍 Currently working in a project as Front-End Developer using Next.js
-- 👯 I’m looking to collaborate with like-minded individuals to create amazing things!
+- 👯 Always looking to collaborate with like-minded individuals to create amazing things!

  ![raihank43's GitHub stats](https://github-readme-stats.vercel.app/api?username=raihank43)